Chapter 15 — At the Magic Show

 ‘I have my magic,’ she said, and left the room silently.

 The Magic Show was a local event, designed to raise funds for a new library, and it had been set up in the School of Arts hall.
 The Chinese lanterns had been hung along the porch and around the side of the building.
 Miss Dunn and Mr Brownlee were lighting the candles in the last few lanterns as Paul and the Bells arrived.
 Inside, the other decorations and the debris from the Bachelors’ Ball had disappeared, and the building had taken on a new personality.

 Instead of the loud, open space of the dance floor, the feeling was now intimate, restrained and formal.
 The small stage at the front where the band had blared and fiddled was closed off with a purple velvet curtain.
 The kerosene lamps around the walls were trimmed a little lower and gave out a warmer and more intimate glow.
 Ladies were dispensing cups of tea from a large samovar at a side table — perhaps the same table that had offered the fruit punch spiked with rum.
 Some of the crowd were accepting a glass of brandy offered by a uniformed waiter; Paul took one and drank it off in one swallow.
 It was sweet and astringent at the same time, and the flavour was pungent.
-It reminded him of the local spirits he had drunk in Java, though it was much smoother.
+It reminded him of the arak, the local spirits he had drunk in Java, though it was much smoother.

 There was a large crowd, and it seemed the main business of the evening was gossip, with the magic show a kind of anti-climax or coda at the end.
 Again Paul felt eyes following him, though few people stared at him directly.
 He hung back, following Julie and Doctor Bell as they made their greetings and their small talk.
 He was introduced to Mr Dobbs, the banker whose caricature he had noticed at the shooting stall at the Show.